 Hit the ground running in your Java EE 6 journey with Knappsack.

 While the configuration for Java EE 6 is minimal, it can still require some setup for the different components involved and these archetypes come complete with configuration for JSF, JPA, CDI and deployment into a Java EE 6 container.
-The Knappsack archetypes provide not two initial Java EE 6 projects, one empty one, and another with some basic tests to ensure the projects and your environment is set up correctly.
-You can also try Java EE 6 without the commitment of installing an app server with archetypes that create projects that use some of the core Java EE 6 technologies and run from the command line using an embedded Tomcat or Jetty container.
+The Knappsack archetypes provide two initial Java EE 6 projects, one empty one, and another with some basic tests to ensure the projects and your environment is set up correctly.
+You can also try Java EE 6 without the commitment of installing an app server with archetypes use some of the core Java EE 6 technologies and can be run using an embedded Tomcat or Jetty container.

 Smooth the Java EE 6 Learning Curve